ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 #### Trace Flag: 3940
 Function: According to Bob Ward’s PASS 2014 SQL Server IO talk, forces the Eager Write functionality to throttle at 1024 outstanding eager writes.<br />
 Link: None

+<a id="3979"></a>
+#### Trace Flag: 3979
+**Undocumented trace flag**<br />
+Function: **Request Fua Writes**.
+SQL Server opens database data and log files with FILE_FLAG_WRITE_THROUGH, mapping to O_DSYNC in the Host Extension, asking for Fua writes.
+Linux Default: Trace flag considered **Off**
+Windows Default: Trace flag considered **On **
+**The trace flag does not apply to SQL Server on Linux SQL 2017 RTM thru CU5.
+The behavior is assumed enabled prior to CU 6.
+** The trace flag does not apply to Windows.
+On Windows it is always assumed to be enabled.**
+On Linux, you need a file system that provides DpuFua=1 enablement or you have confirmed your system is O_DIRECT safe.
+By enabling the trace flag you disable the batch flush requests from SQL Server and are trusting SQLPAL, HE and the I/O subsystem configuration to achieve durability.<br />
+Link: [SQL Server On Linux: Forced Unit Access (Fua) Internals]<br />
+Scope: global

+<a id="3982"></a>
+#### Trace Flag: 3982
+**Undocumented trace flag**<br />
+Function: **Avoid Fua Writes**.
+Forces SQL Server to open database data and log files without `FILE_FLAG_WRITE_THROUGH` and issue the `FlushFileBuffers` calls to complete transactions and checkpoint activities.
+Linux Default: Trace flag is considered **On**
+Windows Default: Trace flag is considered **Off** **Microsoft retains the policy that SQL Server should always be run on a system with stable media configurations.
+The trace flag is NOT supported on Windows.**
+[This article](https://support.microsoft.com/help/86903/) highlights these support boundaries.
+It was written by David Campbell, Bob Ward, Keith Elmore and I many years ago and the forced flush feature does not alter the intent: “SQL Server requires systems to support ‘ guaranteed delivery to stable media ’ as outlined under the Microsoft SQL Server Always-On Storage Solution Review program.
+For more information about the input and output requirements for the SQL Server database engine.
+When running on Linux kernels or file systems that do not support optimized Fua capabilities.
+The trace flag and forced flush behavior is intended to be a workaround for Linux installations until the SQL Server instance id deployed on a system providing optimized, Fua capabilities.<br />
+Link: [SQL Server On Linux: Forced Unit Access (Fua) Internals]<br />
+Scope: global

 <a id="4001"></a>